facebook/fresco/docs/01-writing-custom-views.md

 }
 ```

 * Make sure `invalidateDrawable` invalidates the region occupied by your Drawee.
+If you apply some canvas transformations on the drawable before it gets drawn, then those transformations needs to be taken into account in invalidation.
+The simplest thing to do is what Android ImageView does in its [invalidateDrawable] (http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.4.4_r1/android/widget/ImageView.java#192) method.
+That is, to just invalidate the whole view when the drawable gets invalidated.

 ### Constructing a DraweeHolder

 This should be done carefully.
+Se below.

 #### Arranging your Constructors